durasj/website/content/waste-management-app/content.md

 ---
 title: Waste Management Application
+archived: true
-description: Used by drivers to collect waste from thousand of companies
+description: Used by drivers to collect waste from thousand of companies.
 color: teal
 period: 2016-2017
-animation: moveBackgroundDown
-skills: [php, sql, linux, administration, rest, api, git, html, css, js, angularjs, cordova, ionic, jquery]
+skills: [php, sql, ionic, angularjs, cordova, linux, administration, rest, api, git, js, jquery, gulp]
 ---

+### Problem

+The company was missing a centralized control over the waste collections.
+That lead to occasional problems with late collections, underutilized vehicles, and other issues.
+The application had to:

+1. Simplify notification of drivers about the new waste
+2. Lower the effort needed for communication and reservation
+3. Enforce collection of the waste
+4. Provide an overview and collect performance data

+### Solution

 Consists of two parts:
 - Web Application
 - Mobile Application

-## Web Application
+**Web Application**

-Used to manage listing of upcoming waste collections.
+Used to manage upcoming waste collections.

-## Mobile Application
+**Mobile Application**

-Uses REST API to communicate with the server and allows drivers to import waste location to navigation on Android devices.
-Used by tens of drivers to collect waste from thousand of companies.
+Uses REST API to communicate with the server.
+Allows drivers to import waste location to navigation on Android devices.
+Used by tens of drivers to collect waste from more than thousand of companies.